 Zvono loves walking.
 Over the last 20 years, he has been walking through the woods of the corporate world, specifically financial services.
-He has gone through various management positions and, as country manager, led subsidiaries in Slovakia, Czech Republic, and the United Kingdom.
+He has gone through various management positions and, as country manager, led subsidiaries in Slovakia, the Czech Republic, and the United Kingdom.
 A lot of his professional experience has involved sales management and teams, with responsibilities in 40+ countries.
-This has allowed him to experience many cultures and realize how similar people can be, irrespective of the places we live.
+This has allowed him to experience many cultures and realize how similar people can be, irrespective of the places they live.
 In his free time Zvono keeps walking, often with his big family.
-Nature is a must as well as 10,000 steps a day.
+Nature is a must, as well as 10,000 steps a day.

 Meeting young and inspiring people while walking makes his days, and this helped him walk into the world of LEAF Academy where he is responsible for Admissions.

 After completing her Master’s Degree in Economic Diplomacy in Bratislava and working in an international company, Martina was led by her curiosity to further studies at the MA programme of nationalism at the Central European University in Budapest.
 There she developed her passion for the issues of minorities, including prejudice and stereotype mitigation.
 With strong practical and organizational skills, an eye for detail and caring for others, she has gained immeasurable work experience at summer camps and other events for students.
 She loves crafts, gardening, and learning foreign languages (German, Italian, Hungarian).